Wicky2002/smart-study-companion/README.md

 ### 🤖 AI-Powered Study Assistant
 - **Text Summarization**: Get concise summaries of study materials using BART model
-- **Study Plan Generation**: Create personalized study schedules with GPT-2
+- **Study Plan Generation**: Create personalized study schedules with structured templates
 - **Flashcard Generation**: Auto-generate flashcards from topics
-- **Study Advice**: Get AI-powered study tips and recommendations
+- **Study Advice**: Get contextual study tips based on your challenges
-- **Question Answering**: Ask questions about your study content and get AI answers
+- **Question Answering**: Ask questions about your study content and get AI answers with DistilBERT
-- **Sentiment Analysis**: Analyze the sentiment of your study notes
+- **Sentiment Analysis**: Analyze the sentiment of your study notes with DistilBERT
 - **Keyword Extraction**: Identify important keywords and concepts
 - **Quiz Generation**: Generate multiple-choice quizzes from study materials